joannakl/ossd_materials/activities/browser_add-on_activity.md

 As a team, create an idea for an extension.
 It can be a very simple one, or a more complicated one (this idea can evolve/change after today, so do not worry about having everything finalized).

 - Create a repository in the class organization with the name of your extension.
-In your team's file for `activity1` provide a link to that repository under heading _Part 5_.
+In your team's file for `add-on-activity` provide a link to that repository under heading _Part 5_.
 - Create a README.md file with a description of the idea for your extension.
 - Create other files that will make this an open soure project.